 The Washington Fencing Academy was founded with the belief that every person who decides to try fencing has the opportunity to be successful in the sport, whatever their athletic ability or fitness level may be, and whether they want to be competitive, recreational, or both.
 Furthermore, we believe it is the Academy's responsibility and commitment to each individual to help him or her understand, realize, and achieve the goals that, for that individual, equate to "success."
-With the addition of our advisory coach, Bill Becker, we have taken the curriculum a step beyond to combine their rich heritage of world-class fencing and coaching expertise.
+With the addition of our new head coach, Atilio Tass, we have taken the curriculum a step beyond to combine their rich heritage of Olympic-level fencing and ivy-league coaching expertise.

 For each scenario, we work with the individual to help set goals, adapt and change as they grow and learn, and get the most benefit out of their fencing experience.